madidina/PriceImpact/README.md

     * 'Row' of the bid in the file , 'Offer_Row' = row of the offer in the file OR 'Row' of the offer in its file, 'Offer_Row' = empty

 ### 2 step
+In this step we will focus on specific values of the spread.

-Buil a same file but only with a specific spread = Bid - Ask
+Buil the same file but only with a specific spread = Bid - Ask

 ### 3 step